AAClause/nvda-OpenAI/readme.md

 ##### In the history

-  * alt+right arrow: Copies the user's text to the prompt
+  * alt+right arrow: Copy the user's text to the prompt.
-  * alt+left arrow: Copies the assistant's response to the system
+  * alt+left arrow: Copy the assistant's response to the system.
-  * ctrl+C: Copies the assistant's response or the user's text depending on the cursor's position
+  * ctrl+C: Copy the assistant's response or the user's text depending on the cursor's position.
-  * ctrl+shift+up arrow: Moves to the text block of the user or assistant above the current block
+  * ctrl+shift+up arrow: Move to the text block of the user or assistant above the current block.
-  * ctrl+shift+down arrow: Moves to the text block of the user or assistant below the current block
+  * ctrl+shift+down arrow: Move to the text block of the user or assistant below the current block.

 ### Quick Commands